-The terms of Mr. Hammer's fiscal 2017 non-equity incentive plan contained both minimum threshold amounts that must be achieved to qualify for an award as well as additional payment amounts for surpassing the performance metrics.
-Specifically, actual results below 94% of revenue, and 90% of full-year non-GAAP EBIT targets result in no payment for the respective target.
+The terms of Mr. Hammer's fiscal 2018 non-equity incentive plan contained both minimum threshold amounts that must be achieved to qualify for an award as well as additional payment amounts for surpassing the performance metrics.
+Specifically, actual results below 92% of revenue, and 82% of full-year non-GAAP EBIT targets result in no payment for the respective target.

-Revenue - 60% of f total award factor Non-GAAP EBIT - 40% of total award factor
+Revenue - 60% o f total award factor Non-GAAP EBIT - 40% of total award factor

-Financial Performance Achievement % of Target PSU Earned Financial Performance Achievement % of Target PSU Earned
+Financial Performance Achievement % of Target Earned Financial Performance Achievement % of Target Earned

-< 94% 0% < 90% 0%
+< 92% 0% < 82% 0%

-94% 70% 90% 50%
+92% 60% 82% 50%

 100% 100% 100% 100%

-110% 200% 120% 200%
+110% 175% 120% 175%

-Scale is linear between show wn points Scale is linear between show n points
+Scale is linear between shown points

+Scale is linear between shown points

-Actual revenue for fiscal 2017 was \$650.5 million, and actual full-year non-GAAP income from operations was \$75.9 million.
-As a result, Mr. Hammer was awarded \$872,970, or approximately 132% of his fiscal 2017 target bonus amount, related to achievement against his total revenue and non-GAAP EBIT performance targets.
+Actual revenue for fiscal 2018 was \$699.4 million, and actual full-year non-GAAP income from operations was \$76.0 million.
+As a result, Mr. Hammer was awarded \$349,757, or approximately 53% of his fiscal 2018 target bonus amount, related to achievement against his total revenue (88% of target earned) and non-GAAP EBIT performance targets (0% of target earned).

-Mr. Bunte and Mr. Carolan - Fiscal 2017 Non-Equity Incentive Compensation
+Mr. Bunte and Mr. Carolan - Fiscal 2018 Non-Equity Incentive Compensation

 Our Chief Operating Officer, Alan Bunte and our Chief Financial Officer, Brian Carolan, are also eligible for non-equity incentive plan compensation with a target bonus potential equal to a percentage of their base salaries.
-For fiscal 2017, Mr. Bunte's target bonus was 100% of his \$541,000 ending fiscal 2017 base salary and Mr. Carolan's target bonus was 60% of his \$397,000 ending fiscal 2017 base salary.
-For Mr. Bunte, the Committee established a maximum payout equal to 0.2% of the GAAP revenue for fiscal 2017, with a lesser amount determined based on negative discretion exercised by the Committee based on Mr. Hammer's recommendation.
+For fiscal 2018, Mr. Bunte's target bonus was 100% of his \$541,000 ending fiscal 2018 base salary and Mr. Carolan's target bonus was 60% of his \$397,000 ending fiscal 2018 base salary.
 Non-equity incentive plan compensation awarded to Messrs.
 Bunte and Carolan is determined and approved by Mr. Hammer and reviewed by the Compensation Committee.
 The performance goals for Messrs.
-Bunte and Carolan are both quantitative and qualitative.
-With respect to quantitative goals for fiscal 2017, Messrs.
 Bunte and Carolan were measured against the same performance objectives as Mr. Hammer.
 However, Mr. Hammer and the Compensation Committee also consider achievement against qualitative objectives which are subjective in nature.
 Therefore, the ultimate non-equity incentive compensation achievement percentage awarded to Messrs.
-Bunte and Carolan may be either higher or lower than that of Mr. Hammer's strictly quantitative calculation, subject the maximum award formula established by the Committee for Mr. Bunte.
+Bunte and Carolan may be either higher or lower than that of Mr. Hammer's strictly quantitative calculation.
 Mr. Hammer and the Compensation Committee do not use a specific formula or apply specific weights when evaluating performance and the resulting impact that such qualitative objectives have on the overall non-equity incentive compensation payout.
 Instead, Mr. Hammer and the Compensation Committee use business judgment to determine an appropriate award after considering both the quantitative and qualitative objectives.
 Among the most important qualitative factors used to evaluate the performance of Messrs.
 Bunte and Carolan are: innovation; leadership; strategic planning; product development initiatives and achievements; financial and operational excellence; customer satisfaction; and staff development.